The Grapes of Wrath (Centennial Edition)

 Introduction

-The Grapes of Wrath is frequently read in American high school and college literature classes.
-A celebrated Hollywood film version, starring Henry Fonda and directed by John Ford, was made in 1940; the endings of the book and the movie differ greatly.
+The Grapes of Wrath is frequently read in American high school and college literature classes due to its historical context and enduring legacy.[6]
+A celebrated Hollywood film version, starring Henry Fonda and directed by John Ford, was released in 1940.